caronc/apprise-api/README.md

 - The `attach_lock` always cross references if the `APPRISE_ATTACH_SIZE` on whether or not it is `0` (zero) or less.
 - The `config_lock` always cross references if the `APPRISE_CONFIG_LOCK` is enabled or not.
+- The `status.persistent_storage` defines if the persistent storage is enabled or not.
+If the environment variable `APPRISE_STORAGE_PATH` is empty, this value will always read `false` and it will not impact the `status.details`
 - The `status.can_write_config` defines if the configuration directory is writable or not.
 If the environment variable `APPRISE_STATEFUL_MODE` is set to `disabled`, this value will always read `false` and it will not impact the `status.details`
 - The `status.can_write_attach` defines if the attachment directory is writable or not.
 If the environment variable `APPRISE_ATTACH_SIZE`.
 This value will always read `false` and it will not impact the `status.details`.
 - The `status.details` identifies the overall status.
 If there is more then 1 issue to report here, they will all show in this list.
 In a working orderly environment, this will always be set to `OK` and the http response type will be `200`.